soundpress/RulesOfNYC/docs/c16/index.rst

    If the owner, lessee of the whole building or agent is other than an individual or a corporation, the names, business and residential addresses and phone numbers for each member, general partner or participant in a partnership, joint venture or limited liability company must be listed on a separate attachment

     At least one of the phone numbers filed with the registration application form must be a confidential telephone number where a responsible party can reasonably be expected to be reached 24 hours a day, 7 days a week for emergencies.
 Such number(s) must be within 50 miles radius of New York City limits, and must be indicated on a separate signed sheet of paper filed with the registration application form.
 Such responsible party shall be twenty-one years or older, and shall reside within New York City or customarily and regularly attend a business office located in New York City.
 The emergency number shall be confidential.
 Any change in the emergency number, managing agent information, owner's address or ownership shall be sent to the Loft Board within 5 days of the change.
-The failure to report such change is a violation of the Loft Board rules and the owner may be subject to civil penalties in accordance with 29 RCNY § 2-11.1 of the Loft Board Rules.
+The failure to report such change is a violation of the Loft Board rules and the owner may be subject to civil penalties in accordance with 29 RCNY § 2-11.1.

-   (11) All landlords who file a registration application form agree to provide the minimum housing maintenance standards established by 29 RCNY § 2-04 of these rules, as it may be amended from time to time, to all residentially occupied units covered under Article 7-C of the MDL.
+   (11) All landlords who file a registration application form agree to provide the minimum housing maintenance standards established by 29 RCNY § 2-04, as it may be amended from time to time, to all residentially occupied units covered under Article 7-C of the MDL.

    (12) [Reserved.]

    (13) A notice, in the form prescribed by the Loft Board, as designated on the Loft Board's website, shall be posted in the lobby of every IMD building within five (5) business days after the issuance of the IMD Registration Number.
-Failure to post such notice or update the notice within 5 calendar days of a change in the information contained in such notice may subject the landlord to civil penalties in accordance with 29 RCNY § 2-11.1 of the Loft Board Rules.
+Failure to post such notice or update the notice within 5 calendar days of a change in the information contained in such notice may subject the landlord to civil penalties in accordance with 29 RCNY § 2-11.1.
 Such notice must contain:

       (A) The building's address;